 In 1966, Barry University established its first graduate school of social work program in South Florida.
-The MSW degree program is accredited by the Council on Social Work Education and the curriculum of the School is planned in accordance with the standards set by the council.
+The MSW degree program is accredited by the Council on Social Work Education and the curriculum of the School is planned in accordance with the standards set by the council (program assessment results).
 The Master of Social Work degree program offers a curriculum that is framed in a trauma-informed resiliency framework.
 At the foundation level, students are introduced to a generalist practice perspective.
 At the advanced level, the program offers a single concentration in clinical social work practice.

 Our School of Social Work MSW Program is considered accelerated because it is a tri-semester; students are enrolled fall, spring, and summer.
 A semester consists of 14 weeks.
 The MSW program is offered at four locations:

 Barry University School of Social Work offers a Master of Social Work program, which is normally completed in two years (four semesters).
 Sixty (60) credit hours of required social work courses and electives are necessary for completion of the program.

 The School of Social Work also offers an Advanced Standing Master of Social Work program, which allows BSW students to complete the MSW program in one year.
 Students may also elect to attend on a part-time basis, which allows for completion of the program in 4 consecutive semesters.
 Advanced Standing applicants must have completed an undergraduate degree in social work from a program accredited by the Council on Social Work Education and meet certain other specific requirements.
 Students in the Advanced Standing program complete 32 credit hours of required social work courses and electives.

 Part-Time MSW Program